-releases/RelVsn contains the boot script Name.boot renamed to start.boot and, if found, the files relup and sys.config or sys.config.src.
+releases/RelVsn contains the boot script Name.boot renamed to start.boot and, if found, the files relup and sys.config.src.
 These files are searched for in the same directory as Name.rel, in the current working directory, and in any directories specified using option path.
 In the case of sys.config it is not included if sys.config.src is found.

-If the release package is to contain a new Erlang runtime system, the bin directory of the specified runtime system {erts,Dir} is copied to erts-ErtsVsn/bin.
+If the release package is to contain a new Erlang runtime system, the erts-ErtsVsn/bin directory of the specified runtime system {erts,Dir} is copied to erts-ErtsVsn/bin.
+Some erts executables are not copied by default, if you want to include all executables you can give the erts\all option.

-All checks with function make_script are performed before the release package is created.
-Options src_tests and exref are also valid here.
+All checks with function make\script are performed before the release package is created.
+Options src\tests and exref are also valid here.

-The return value and the handling of errors and warnings are the same as described for make_script.
+The return value and the handling of errors and warnings are the same as described for make\script.

+'''

-script2boot(File) -> ok | error Types:
+script2boot(File) -> ok | error

+Types:

 File = string()

+'''